-But, it was on January 30, 1944 near Carano, Italy that his actions under combat earned him the Medal of Honor.
+But, it was on January 30, 1944 near Carano, Italy that Lloyd C. Hawk’s actions under combat earned him the Medal of Honor.
 His unit was out on patrol when they came under heavy machine gun and mortar fire.
 Two infantry men ahead of him were critically injured and lay motionless just 30 yards from a German machine gun nest.
 An aid man (medic) closer to the wounded soldiers had attempted a rescue but was himself severely injured.
 Two rifleman then tried to reach the three wounded men ahead but were forced to turn back under fire.

 It was at this time that Pfc.
 Hawks crawled 50 yards under withering automatic fire to the wounded aid man.
 After giving aid and tending to his fellow medic’s wounds, Hawks then crawled another 50 yards to the motionless wounded infantrymen.
 Halfway to the wounded troopers, Hawks helmet was struck by machine gun fire and knocked off his head.
 While he lay momentarily dazed, his helmet laying next to his head was pierced with 13 bullets.
 Regaining his senses, Hawks crawled onward toward the wounded troopers, first treating the most seriously wounded man.
 Then helmetless and under continous fire, he dragged this solider 30 yards to a mortar crater and relative cover.